croworc/android-build-an-app-architecture-components/README.md

 This `Architecture Components` lesson teaches the fundamentals of using ARCH. <br>If you've read Google's [Guide to App Architecture](https://developer.android.com/jetpack/docs/guide) (which you definitely should!), you'll find that Google advises to apply the "Repository" pattern in conjunction w/ ARCH, as to make better use of the "Single Responsibility Principle".
-This "Sunshine with Architecture Components" codelab is thus one of the codelabs that implement this repository pattern.
+This "Sunshine with Architecture Components" codelab is thus one of the codelabs which implement this repository pattern.